jp2321/dl4cv_dev/slides/chapter5_01_architectures.md

 Source: Szegedy, Ioffe, Vanhoucke, Alemi (2015)

 Note: The inception architecture was introduced in 2015 by Szegedy, Ioffe, Vanhoucke, Alemi (Google).
 It is the winner of the ImageNet 2014 and also uses multi-branches.
 It is challenging to know the right filter size that needs to be defined a priori to training.
 Distant objects in an image might be very small, while the same object in the near might be a central component of the image.
 The main concept of Inception is applying different filter sizes for the convolved images accounting for the different sized objects.
 Thus, the input is split up to different filters, mostly 1x1, 3x3, 5x5 convolution, and a 3 x 3 max pooling.
 The results of the different filters are concatenated.
 Again, as in ResNet, the padding "same" is used to keep the dimensions.
 The 1x1 convolution is used for downsampling.
 Otherwise, the output would quadruple from block to block.
-There is multiple version of Inception, improving the architecture over time, introducing in v2 the idea of stacked convolutions (similar to VGG), in v3 factorized convolutions to speed up computation and in v4 residual blocks (similar to ResNet) (Szegedy, Ioffe, Vanhoucke, Alemi, 2015, Vasilev, 2019).
+There are multiple versions of Inception, improving the architecture over time, introducing in v2 the idea of stacked convolutions (similar to VGG), in v3 factorized convolutions to speed up computation and in v4 residual blocks (similar to ResNet) (Szegedy, Ioffe, Vanhoucke, Alemi, 2015, Vasilev, 2019).
 Factorized convolutions are applying instead of an NxN convolution first an Nx1 and afterward a 1xN convolutional operation, increasing efficiency.

 ---